DanielRivasMD/HiddenMarkovModelReaders.jl/paper/paper.md

 Data and signal processing is a demanding task that calls for novel and efficient methodology.

-Unsupervised hypothesis generation and learning from data directly offers tremendous value due to its scalability nature.
+Unsupervised hypothesis generation and learning from data directly offers a tremendous value due to its scalability nature.
 Furthermore, unlike for supervised learning, no labeled data is required.